Coastal zone color scanner: Ocean color

 The Global Biosphere – a composite of all 60,000 CZCS images plus three years of land vegetation data collected by the Advanced Very High Resolution Radiometer instrument.

 The most significant product of the CZCS was its collection of so-called ocean color imagery.
 The "color" of the ocean in CZCS images comes from substances in the water, particularly phytoplankton (microscopic, free-floating photosynthetic organisms), as well as inorganic particulates.

 Because ocean color data is related to the presence of phytoplankton and particulates, it can be used to calculate the concentrations of material in surface waters and the level of biological activity; as phytoplankton concentration increases, ocean color shifts from blue to green (note that most CZCS images are false colored, so that high levels of phytoplankton appear as red or orange).
 Satellite-based ocean color observations provide a global picture of life in the world's oceans, because phytoplankton is the basis for the vast majority of oceanic food chains.
 By recording images over a period of years, scientists also gained a better understanding of how the phytoplankton biomass changed over time; for instance, red tide blooms could be observed when they grew.
 Ocean color measurements are also of interest because phytoplankton removes carbon dioxide from the sea water during photosynthesis, and so forms an important part of the global carbon cycle.

 Raw data from the scanner were transmitted, at an average bit rate of 800 kbit/s, to the ground station, where they were saved on magnetic tape.
 The tapes were then sent to the Image Processing Division at Goddard Space Flight Center.
 The processed data were archived at Goddard, and available to scientists worldwide.
 The data were originally stored on 38,000 nine track magnetic tapes, and later migrated to optical disc.

 The archive was one of the first instances of a system that provided a visual preview ("browse") of images, which assisted in ordering data.
 It became a model to be followed later by the Earth Observing System's Distributed Active Archive Centers.

-CZWS was the first satellite ocean color sensor, and after it stopped observing in 1986, there was a 10-year gap in records until Japan launched the Ocean Color Temperature Scanner (OCTS) in 1996, and the United States launched the Sea-viewing Wide Field-of-view Sensor (SeaWiFS) in 1997.
+CZCS was the first satellite ocean color sensor, and after it stopped observing in 1986, there was a 10-year gap in records until Japan launched the Ocean Color Temperature Scanner (OCTS) in 1996, and the United States launched the Sea-viewing Wide Field-of-view Sensor (SeaWiFS) in 1997.
 Current instruments that provide ocean color data include Aqua-MODIS, Copernicus Sentinel 3 Ocean and Land Colour Instrument (OLCI), and NOAA's Visible Infrared Imaging Radiometer Suite (VIIRS) on board the Joint Polar Satellite System (JPSS) satellites.